 Conduct a risk assessment

 This is a crucial first step.
-In a risk assessment, you identify worst case scenarios or the issues or situations that could cast your library, senior leadership, or board members in a negative light.
+In a risk assessment, you identify worst-case scenarios or the issues or situations that could cast your library, senior leadership, or board members in a negative light.
 For example, what would you do if your library was facing a book ban or major budget cuts?
 What if someone was found to have misused funds or broke the law?
 How would you respond to negative and possibly damaging comments online or from the media?
 What policies and procedures should be put in place?
 This worst-case scenario preparation is the risk assessment work public relations and marketing professionals do as a matter of course, and you should too.

-Share your library’s value all year long.
+Share your library’s value all year long

 Celebrations like Library Card Sign-up Month in the U.S., National Library Month in Canada, Library and Information Week in Australia, and New Zealand Library Week are great times to promote the value of your library.
 Just don’t make it the only time.
 Messages must be heard repeatedly to stick.
 Year-round visibility is key to effective advocacy.

-Remember your manners during times of support.
+Remember your manners during times of support

 We all learned to say please and thank you for good reason.
 It’s not only the polite thing to do, it’s also strategic.
-Today’s thank you will go a long way towards tomorrow’s request.
+Today’s thank you will go a long way toward tomorrow’s request.
 Regardless of whether the vote went your way, thank your supporters through an e-blast, social media post, or webpage.
-Here’s a great example of acknowledgement on a webpage from Bethlehem Public Library in New York.
+Here’s a great example of acknowledgment on a webpage from Bethlehem Public Library in New York.

-Sow seeds of support before you need it.
+Sow seeds of support before you need it

 Strong, established relationships with people who will advocate for your library will be critical when times get tough.
 Library trustees, Friends groups, foundations, donors, and elected officials often have deep community connections or influence.
 When my library faced devastating budget cuts, we were able to ask supporters on the city council, our Friends group and foundation, and community leaders to speak out on our behalf.
 They readily said yes because we had taken the time to build those relationships before we needed them.